chucknewmanjr/PerformanceExperiment/More/README.md

 - secs - How long the lock request has been waiting.
 - wait_type - What the other session is doing while this session is waiting.

-# p_LocksAndBlocks - mode column
+## p_LocksAndBlocks - mode column
 The to understanding lock modes is the lock compatability matrix.
+For example, one session can hold a shared lock on a page while another session is granted an update and vice versa.
+If a lock request is blocked, compare the lock modes of the blocked lock and the blocking lock.

 <img width="357" alt="lock-compatibility-matrix" src="https://github.com/chucknewmanjr/PerformanceExperiment/assets/33396894/cf5d2ca9-330d-494a-bc89-0bc214cacfdd">